Helpful advice for viral infections

 Don't panic.
 The redness and inflammation means that MolluDab has been successful.
 You can now stop using the treatment on the red and inflamed bumps, but may continue treatment on those that are not yet inflamed.
-As the body fights off the virus the bumps will gradually heal over the next one to five weeks.
+As the body fights off the virus visible results may be seen within 1 to 5 weeks.

 Can I use MolluDab on my baby?

 MolluDab is only recommended for use in children over 2 years of age.